 It depends on where you're going, but it's right before – or just after – the peak travel season.

-Here in the states or over in Europe, the busy summer travel period runs roughly from June all the way through mid-August.
+Here in the States or over in Europe, the busy summer travel period runs roughly from June through early August.
 March (thanks to spring break) and December (because of Christmas and the winter holidays) are also peak travel times.
-That means shoulder season runs from April into May and again from early to mid-September into November.
+That means shoulder season runs from April into May and again from mid-August into November.

 Time it right, and you can still get excellent weather and fewer crowds at your destination for a fraction of the cost.